 Getting the Most out of Your Printer

 There are a few steps you can take to make sure you'll get the most life out of your printer or copier.

 - Buy high-quality cartridges: It's tempting to save some money and buy cheaper ink, especially since ink can be so expensive.
 But cheap ink won't just give you lower-quality print results; it can also cause some severe long-term damage to your machine.
 Make sure you're buying ink that's certified by the Standard Test Methods Committee.
-This certification tells you that you're buying a quality product that has less than 1% defect rate.
+This certification tells you that you're buying a quality product that has less than a 1% defect rate.

 - Maintain your machine: Yes, regular maintenance can be a pain, especially when you have much more on your plate to deal with.
 But if you're not maintaining your printer, you could run into many issues.
-Regular upkeep will ensure you get the most life out of your machine and that you won't end up with a broken down printer the minute you need to make copies for an upcoming meeting.
+Regular upkeep will ensure you get the most life out of your machine and that you won't end up with a broken-down printer the minute you need to make copies for an upcoming meeting.

 - Get small errors fixed right away: How many times have you heard someone try to play off an error with your machine: "Oh, it just does that.
 You have to kind of jiggle the tray…" etc., etc. Don't excuse your printer's bad behavior—it's probably a sign that something is failing or about to fail, and if you run your device long enough without necessary repairs, it could go caput.

 If it's time for a new multifunction printer, contact us to find the right one for your company.